-Phase 1 - In September of 2015, the project implemented the interim Text-to-9-1-1 capabilities in Fairfax County, the first jurisdiction in Virginia, Maryland and the District of Columbia to provide this much needed access to 9-1-1 for individuals who are deaf and hard of hearing.
+Phase 1 - In September of 2015, implementation of interim Text-to-9-1-1 capabilities was completed in Fairfax County, making Fairfax the first jurisdiction in Virginia, Maryland and the District of Columbia to provide vital access to 9-1-1 for individuals who are deaf and hard of hearing.

 Phase 2 - The selection of a new vendor for the replacement of 9-1-1 call taking equipment and voice recording equipment in all Fairfax County 9-1-1 centers and associated secondary locations was completed.
 Project design and implementation began in 2016 and cutover to the new NG9-1-1 equipment at the Fairfax County Alternate Center occurred on January 11, 2017.
 Implementation of the system in the Towns of Herndon and Vienna and the City of Fairfax has also been completed.
-Final installation of the equipment at the Fairfax County primary 9-1-1 Center (MPSTOC) was complete in February 2017; transition to integrated Text-to-9-1-1 in the NG9-1-1 platform was completed in March 2017; and incorporation of radio recording within the NG9-1-1 system is planned for the third quarter of 2017.
+Final installation of the equipment at the Fairfax County primary 9-1-1 Center (MPSTOC) was complete in February 2017; transition to an integrated Text-to-9-1-1 capability in the NG9-1-1 platform was completed in March 2017; and incorporation of radio recording within the NG9-1-1 system was complete in the third quarter of 2017.

 Phase 3 - Fairfax County was awarded grant funds from the Department of Homeland Security (DHS) to plan and develop the technical specifications for transition to a new NG9-1-1 ESInet (Emergency Services Internet Protocol Network) for 9-1-1 call routing.
-The County was also awarded VITA grant funds to assist in the implementation and initial transition to the ESInet.
-An evaluation of vendor proposals for the ESInet is in progress with an award and contract expected by the 3rd quarter of 2017.
-The new ESInet service will replace the Verizon provided 9-1-1 call routing network in mid to late 2018.
-Fairfax County will be the first jurisdiction to transition off the legacy Verizon 9-1-1 network; other Northern Virginia jurisdictions plan to use the Fairfax County Contract to also switch.
-The region's voice 9-1-1 traffic transition is planned for the 2018-2020 period.
+During this phase, grant funds also supported analysis of the legacy 9-1-1 tabular address location information by Fairfax County's GIS staff to enable automatic location information to be transition into GIS formats that support NG9-1-1 routing of calls on the ESInet.
+Competitive evaluation of vendor proposals for the ESInet was completed and a contract award made during the fourth quarter of 2017.
+The new ESInet service will replace the Verizon provided 9-1-1 call routing network in late 2018.
+Fairfax County will be the first jurisdiction to transition off the legacy Verizon 9-1-1 network.
+Other Northern Virginia jurisdictions, the State of Virginia, Maryland jurisdictions, and the District of Columbia plan to use Fairfax County's contract for their transition into a fully capable Next Generation 9-1-1 network.